rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 Figure 2: the Portal UI interface ready to retrieve the ``diaObjectId``.

 ### 1.3.
 Navigate to the DP0.2 ADQL interface.

 From the top menu bar, select the "DP0.2 Catalogs" tab.

-Notice that various tables are available in the drop-down menus.

-Notice also that query constraints can be set up in this table interface.

 At upper right, click the toggle to "Edit ADQL".